Amitansu-priyadarsan/AI-Interview-mocker/README.md

 1. Clone the repository: `git clone https://github.com/Amitansu-priyadarsan/AI-Interview-mocker.git`
 2. Install dependencies: `cd AI-Interview-mocker && npm install`
 3. Start the development server: `npm run dev`
+4. Visit `ai-interview-mocker-nu.vercel.app
-4. Visit `http://localhost:3000` in your browser to access the application.
+` in your browser to access the application.

 ## Deployment
 The application is deployed using Vercel for the frontend, Heroku for the backend, and MongoDB Atlas for the database.